danshearer/COVID-19-UK-Science/README.md

     partially helps with this, and there are at least two other tracking apps.

-  - For computing and robotics/mechanics people, there are several actions to consider listed further down, some of them quite simple.
+  - For those with computing and robotics/mechanics skills and inclination, there are several actions to consider listed further down, some of them quite simple.
 This is a respiratory disease and carers need respiratory protection while some patients need respiratory support.

   - As an important action for legal or political people, and directly arising from the science, the Appendix to this document has an